LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 -----

 One input is defined as a single qubit register (:class:`~openqasm3.ast.QubitDeclaration`) with a single `@leqo.input` annotation.
+The annotation specifies the index of the corresponding input.

 * Inputs can be of arbitrary size (See :ref:`input-memory-layout`)
 * Inputs have to be defined as contiguous memory